WillDetlor/TinyClojure/Readme.md

 ### Exactly what language are you targeting?

-Ostensibly Clojure, but more likely ClojureScript.
-However, when I last checked ClojureScript lacked the (eval ) form, and for me, LISP without (eval ) is no LISP at all.
+Ostensibly Clojure, I would say ClojureScript, but when I last looked, ClojureScript lacked the (eval ) form, and for me, LISP without (eval ) is no LISP at all.
+Right now, I'm looking to implement the Clojure language itself (without namespaces, imports or any of the Java interface), and its core library in [the Clojure.Core API](http://richhickey.github.com/clojure/clojure.core-api.html).

+### TODO

+If you want to get involved, get in touch with me at slidetocode at gmail dot com.
+Forks and pull requests are a good thing.
+The current TODO list is

+* Right now, the interpreter is "in progress", and it really just needs to get started
+* Garbage collector.
+Right now there is no garbage collector to speak of.
+Objects collect until the interpreter destructs, then they are deleted.
+* Parser rewrite.
+I converted the parser from the tolerant parser used in Lisping.
+It is neither elegant, nor an appropriate design.
+I would like to replace it with something more elegant once this interpreter is up and running.
+* Implement all the Clojure.Core functions.

 ### Coding conventions